socketsupply/ssc-node/README.md

 # opkit-node

-NodeJS API for communicating with `opkit` in the main process.
+NodeJS API for communicating with `op` in the main process.
 Handles stdin/stdout for you.